 Am I Against (Added) Sugar?

-Kind of… I recognize that we all have our own unique food/health/wellness journey.
+Kind of (especially in excessive amounts)… I recognize that we all have our own unique food/health/wellness journey.
 If Gushers are what you choose to buy because they’re the only gummy snack your kid won’t react to, good for you (genuinely happy for you).
-Every kid needs a gummy snack in their life.
+Every kid needs a gummy snack in their life as far as I’m concerned.
 If there’s a better option available for your child, I hope they enjoy that one as well.

 When it comes to added sugar in snacks, I’m really against it in bar form (and other forms) where it’s been very processed.
 Let’s face it, tapioca syrup solids is far from the original plant state.
 The same goes for stevia powder.
 When something that was once green is sold in stores as white, I have a personal problem, and choose not to buy the product.
 Focus on the word personal.
 Everyone has to do what’s safe for them.